Next to You (Chris Brown song)

-"Next to You" is a song by American singer Chris Brown, featuring Canadian singer Justin Bieber included as a track on the former's fourth studio album, F.A.M.E., released on June 21, 2011.
+"Next to You" is a song by American singer Chris Brown, featuring Canadian singer Justin Bieber, included as a track on the former's fourth studio album, F.A.M.E., released on June 21, 2011.
 Brown co-wrote the song with producer Adam Messinger, frequent collaborator Sevyn Streeter of American girl group RichGirl, and singer Nasri Atweh.
 The track is one of four that Brown and Bieber worked on together, the others being a remix of Bieber's "Up" (2011), "Ladies Love Me" contained in Brown's mixtape Boy in Detention (2011), and "Don't Check on Me" from Brown's 2019 album Indigo.

 Musically, "Next to You" is a pop and R&B number, with lyrics pertaining to the love between two people in a relationship, expressing unwavering support and commitment.
 Music critics reviewed the song positively, praising its musicality and lyrics, and considering it one of the most "pop" moments on F.A.M.E..
 After the release of the album, the song appeared on the music charts of the United States, Canada, and the United Kingdom.
 It was released for digital download on June 24, 2011, as the album's fifth single.

 Background

 "Being able to collab with [Bieber] was great.
 He's a young, energetic cat, so being able to work with him was incredible [...]
 He's doing his thing at a young age, and I was doing mine at a young age, so being able to see him come up is dope".

 — -Chris Brown on working with Justin Bieber on "Next to You".

 The song was written by Brown, Adam Messinger, Nasri Atweh and Sevyn Streeter.
-They entirely composed and recorded the track, then Bieber added his vocals on it.
+They entirely composed and recorded the track, then Bieber added his vocals to it.
 In December 2010, Brown tweeted that he would be collaborating with Bieber.
 The song first appeared online on March 8, 2011.
 The song was one of three collaborations between Bieber and Brown in 2011, the others being a remix of "Up" from Bieber's My World 2.0 album, which was included as a track on his Never Say Never: The Remixes set, and "Ladies Love Me", contained in Brown's hip hop mixtape Boy in Detention.
 In an interview with MTV News, Brown revealed that the duo recorded the "Up" remix first, and Brown wanted Bieber on his album after their first collaboration.